TuckerLandis/prime-pw-week-4-assignment-part-2/readme.md

-# Tier 1 Week 4 - Part 2
+I thought for a second about this question then looked to my left and saw an effects pedal i use often.
+Not only does it literally have "input" and "output" jacks, b# Tier 1 Week 4 - Part 2

 This week we'll be pulling together all of the Javascript techniques you've learned thus far as well as practicing with HTML & CSS.